SovereignCloudStack/website/_i18n/en/_posts/blog/2023-02-24-airgapped-scs.md

 ## Current situation

-Every installation of SCS requires an internet connection.
-Not only for the workload on SCS, but rather for installation and updating.
-If you start from scratch, you need to have access to several repositories and upstream mirros (e.g. <https://pypi.org>).
+Every installation of SCS requires an internet connection, not only for the workload on SCS, but rather for installation and updating.
+If you start from scratch, you need to have access to several repositories and upstream mirrors (e.g. <https://pypi.org>).
 Without them, the underlay reference implementation [osism](https://github.com/osism) cannot provision the hardware machines with the required software components.

 ## Pain points

-The biggest point for having an air gapped is of course based on customer requirements: Allowing industrial partners to host SCS as a private cloud is a major game changer when it comes to adoption of SCS in general.
-It allows consumers to avoid enourmous firewall configurations and leads therefore to clear visibility, traceability and the ability to audit, whats happening (or whats blocked) on you connections.
+The main reason for having an air gapped is of course based on customer requirements: Allowing industrial partners to host SCS as a private cloud is a major game changer when it comes to adoption of SCS in general.
+It allows consumers to avoid enourmous firewall configurations and therefore leads to clear visibility, traceability and the ability to audit, what is happening (or what is blocked) on your connections.

-But as initially mentioned, this is not the only benefit we gain by this improvement.
+As initially mentioned, this is not the only benefit we gain by this improvement.
 Especially when it comes to development and testing of this huge stack of software, we often face several issues which harm us.
-They slow down the development process in general:
+These slow down the development process in general:

 1. 🛑 API rate limits :stop

     Our testing infrastructure deploys multiple [Testbeds](https://github.com/osism/testbed) per day, presumably using the same public IP address for these tasks.
-Official mirrors like [dockerhub](hub.docker.com) or [quay](quay.io) for container images or [pypi](pypi.org) for python packages use rate limits on their API's to reduce traffik an load.
-The turnside of this measure is, that our test-deployments break.
+Official mirrors like [dockerhub](hub.docker.com) or [quay](quay.io) for container images or [pypi](pypi.org) for python packages use rate limits on their APIs to reduce traffic.
+The flipside of this measure is, that our test-deployments break.
 Because of the high frequency and the bulk load of downloads, our IP addresses get blocked for a certain amount of time.

 2. 🪢 Bandwidth

-    deb-packages in particular are sometimes very slow while downloading.
+    Debian-packages, so called deb-packages, in particular are sometimes very slow while downloading.
 They consume a lot of time and therefore a lot of resources over time.

 3. ⏸️ Availability

     Sometimes upstream mirrors are in maintanance.
 Especially [quay.io](https://quay.io) is very unreliable when it comes to availability.
-They have nearly every week downtimes of several minutes or even hours.
+Nearly every week they have downtimes of several minutes or even hours.
 As we do not know when these downtimes will happen, we cannot schedule our deployments around these timeframes.
-Sometimes deployments get disruped during operation which leads to all kinds of errors that involve manual debugging.
-Finding an unavailable upstream mirror as the reason for a failed deployment / test is tedious work and rather wasted worktime.
+Sometimes deployments get disrupted during operation which leads to all kinds of errors that involve manual debugging.
+Finding an unavailable upstream mirror as the reason for a failed deployment / test is tedious work and wasted worktime.

 4. 📖 SBOM generation